-Sometimes the ear flap will become extremely swollen-this is called an aural hematoma.
 Pets that have a foreign body in their ear like a fox tail will be shaking their head extensively and frequently paw at the affected ear.

 These problems might be seasonal due to allergies.
-In dogs there are many immunes and inflammatory cells in the ears and skin, which is why they exhibit problems in these areas.
+In dogs there are many immune and inflammatory cells in the ears and skin, which is why they exhibit problems in these areas.
 In people these cells are in the respiratory passages, which is why humanoids get runny noses and sneezing.

 Anatomy – deep ear canals, hair filled ear canals, and long floppy ears are predisposing causes because they set up a warm and moist environment that bacteria and fungi thrive in.
 Cocker Spaniels, Labradors, Miniature Poodles, and Schnauzers are some of the dogs with this situation.

 Breed – Some breeds like Cocker Spaniels are commonly effected because of allergies, long floppy ears, and inbreeding.

 Allergy – In addition to causing itchy skin and hair loss in general, allergies are a Primary cause ear problems.
 Food allergy and atopy are common causes.

 Low Thyroid – On occasion low thyroid hormone is a Primary cause ear problems.

 Parasites – Ear mites are also a cause of ear disease, especially in cats, are a Primary cause of ear problems.
 Also chiggers and sometimes ticks.